I recommend every cyclist should tour the Ring of Kerry. The Ring of Kerry is a 179km winding route for tourists.

 The majority of the Ring of Kerry is flatland, with just a few hills.
 The strong winds and harsh weather, however, do not always translate to an easy ride.

-After that, you will be cycling parallel with the River Laune.
+After that, you will be cycling parallel to the River Laune.
 Don’t be surprised to see fishermen on the River Laune because it is a good spot for catching salmon and trout.

 Situated along the Wild Atlantic Way is Killorglin and you will be able to see the King Puck statue on the town’s edge as you cross the town bridge.